szerpa17/fatal-police-shootings/README.md

     * The mass size of our data also contributed to scope creep as we did not pull samples from our data for analysis.
 * Backtracking to validate the results of plotted charts.
 * Application of complicated visualizations.
-* Time, which limited analysis and visual details on charts.
+* Time - which limited analysis and visual details on charts.

 ## Data Analysis and Findings ##